 The STEM Read Science Fiction Contest

-The deadline for the 2014 competition has passed.
+The deadline for the 2015 competition is October 5.

 Science fiction writers are the philosophers of the scientific community.
 Their insights can predict revolutionary innovations or warn of apocalyptic implications.
 Authors like Scott Westerfeld, M.T.
 Anderson, Kurt Vonnegut, Nancy Farmer, Jules Verne, and Cory Doctorow use real scientific and technological concepts as the basis for their speculative and imaginative works of fiction.